nugget/rickroll/README.md

 rickrolld was written in Tcl 8.5 and was bespoke to my favored-at-the-time FreeBSD environment.
 The script relied on [inetd], [tcpwrappers], and [tcllauncher] to function.
-In 2022 I decommissioned the last of my those FreeBSD servers and lost the enviroment I needed to keep rickrolld running.
+In 2022 I decommissioned the last of my FreeBSD servers and lost the enviroment I needed to keep rickrolld running and it went silent.
-Sadly, rickrolld died that day.

 ## Version 2.0 Rewrite

-In June 2025 I rewrote the server in Golang and got it containerized for an easier deployment in modern infrastructure.
+In June 2025 I rewrote the server in Golang, then got it containerized for an easier deployment in modern infrastructure.
 Special thanks to [Michael Hazell] for reminding me to get it finished.